Skip to main content

 Connection: Microsoft Graph (Outlook/365), IMAP (Gmail, others)

 Focused Inbox gets smarter over time.
 Swipe to train it, and within a week it filters noise effectively.
-Multiple accounts across providers work in one unified inbox.
+Copilot integration adds AI capabilities with a Microsoft 365 subscription.

-Gmail accounts connect over IMAP, so you lose labels, categories, and advanced search operators.
-Copilot AI features require a Microsoft 365 subscription, which starts at $6.99/month and can go much higher for business plans.
-The app occasionally feels heavy.
-Startup time is noticeably slower than lighter clients like Filo or Apple Mail.
+Where it falls short: Gmail accounts connect over IMAP, so you lose labels, categories, and advanced search operators.
+That's a real downgrade if Gmail is your primary account.
+Copilot requires a subscription that starts at $6.99/month and goes much higher for business.
+The app occasionally feels heavy — startup time is noticeably slower than lighter clients.

 6. Superhuman: Fastest Email on iPhone